Legacy and Mission

 Since 1909, our School of Medicine has educated medical students in a supportive Christian environment of excellence and caring.
 Our educational process has followed the best practices of medical education throughout its history while holding true to our original mission, to “continue the healing and teaching ministry of Jesus Christ to make man whole.”

 However, beyond our up-to-date pedagogy and instructional equipment, our professors are truly invested in the success of their students, both professionally and personally.
 Our curriculum and environment is distinctively Christian, emphasizing a holistic approach to patient care.
-Our mission permeates our educational process, with courses that approach medical ethics and decision making from a Christian perspective and clinicians that role model caring professionalism.
+Our mission permeates our educational process, with courses that approach medical ethics and decision making from a Christian perspective and clinicians who role model caring professionalism.
 Our students are actively involved in service.
 Whether through international medical mission trips or outreach to neighboring underserved communities, our students consistently demonstrate their care for the welfare of others.

 Our purpose is the formation of Christian physicians, providing whole-person care to individuals, families, and communities.
 Fulfilling this responsibility requires: